 - not perform a controlled or authorizing act, unless the act is ordered by an authorized practitioner.
-To learn more read, CNO’s practice guideline Authorizing Mechanisms.
+To learn more read, CNO’s Scope of Practice standard.

 - not supervise, monitor or direct the performance of a controlled or authorized act or the practice of another nurse in any class.

 - not accept delegation of a controlled or authorized act